 Everyone who contributes to Culture Now does so voluntarily and out of a shared passion for supporting people and organisations to realise their potential.
-Currently there are eight individuals who help to run Culture Now….
+Currently there are nine individuals who help to run Culture Now….

 Alex Bird is currently the Sector Development Officer for Museum Development North West and has worked in a number of different roles within museums from Visitor Services to Schools and Learning Officer.
 Alex has also worked for BBC Manchester managing the Big Screen department and was Curator of a short film programme jointly run by Cornerhouse and BBC Manchester.
 Alex is also a Trustee of the Museums Association.
 Tweet @AlexBirdMuseum